 - Plans to offer additional annual training for farmers who raise broiler chickens for the company.

-Additional information about Tyson Foods’ animal well-being programs that is not included in the sustainability report, covering such areas as housing, training and transportation, is available by clicking here.
+Additional information about Tyson Foods’ animal well-being programs that is not included in the sustainability report, covering such areas as housing, training and transportation, is available on our Sustainability Report.

 About Tyson Foods

 Tyson Foods, Inc. (NYSE: TSN), with headquarters in Springdale, Arkansas, is one of the world's largest food companies with leading brands such as Tyson®, Jimmy Dean®, Hillshire Farm®, Sara Lee®, Ball Park®, Wright®, Aidells® and State Fair®.
 It’s a recognized market leader in chicken, beef and pork as well as prepared foods, including bacon, breakfast sausage, turkey, lunchmeat, hot dogs, pizza crusts and toppings, tortillas and desserts.
 The company supplies retail and foodservice customers throughout the United States and approximately 130 countries.
 Tyson Foods was founded in 1935 by John W. Tyson, whose family has continued to lead the business with his son, Don Tyson, guiding the company for many years and grandson, John H. Tyson, serving as the current chairman of the board of directors.
 The company currently has approximately 113,000 Team Members employed at more than 400 facilities and offices in the United States and around the world.
 Through its Core Values, Code of Conduct and Team Member Bill of Rights, Tyson Foods strives to operate with integrity and trust and is committed to creating value for its shareholders, customers and Team Members.
 The company also strives to be faith-friendly, provide a safe work environment and serve as stewards of the animals, land and environment entrusted to it.

 Contact: Gary Mickelson, 479-290-6111, email@example.com